RezaShahrestani/programme/courses/Foundation/javascript-foundation/week4/lesson-plan.md

 <https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life>

 And finally, feel free to fill out the form to help us improve the module and the exercises.
-The [survey](https://forms.gle/irckYkBdvSb6Tdz57) here is addressed to the teacher and teacher assistant, while this [survey](https://forms.gle/ttdDLcSJ88ksz6xe7) is for homework helpers.
+The [survey](https://forms.gle/irckYkBdvSb6Tdz57) here is addressed to the teacher and teacher assistant, while this [survey](https://forms.gle/ttdDLcSJ88ksz6xe7) is for assignment helpers.